microsoft/pxt-adafruit/docs/courses/maker/projects/fabric-friend.md

 ### Close the opening

-* After you have finished stuffing your Fabric Friend, sew the opening closed
+* After you have finished stuffing your Fabric Friend, sew the opening closed.
-* When you knot off the thread, do it inside the two pieces of fabric so that the knot won’t be visible
+* When you knot off the thread, do it inside the two pieces of fabric so that the knot won’t be visible.
 * Push the needle through one layer, then exit through that same layer leaving a loop, then come back in through the loop.
 This will create a knot.
 Do that several times, and you’ll have knotted off the thread.

 ![Sew the opening closed](/static/courses/maker/projects/fabric-friend/friend-making26.jpg)